-Extra safety features are always a bonus, and we welcome useful and tested safety additions that improve products, but we think parents should be aware of what appears to be some "Safety Washing" happening in the industry concerning the marketing of side impact protection and other features that claim additional protection.
+Extra safety features are always a bonus, and we welcome useful and tested safety additions that improve products.
+However, we think parents should be aware of what appears to be some "Safety Washing" happening in the industry concerning the marketing of side impact protection and other features that claim additional protection.
 Given that there is no industry standard for SIP and other features, and all the manufacturers seem to mean something different, it results in words that have no meaning in and of themselves.
-This issue requires that parents do further research to determine what manufacturers mean when they claim side impact protection, whether their design or special feature has undergone testing, and what the tests include.
+This issue requires that parents do further research to determine what manufacturers mean when they claim side impact protection, whether their design or unique feature has undergone testing, and what the tests include.
 That is a big responsibility to dump on parents, and often the information is not available or accessible (trust us, we looked).

 We feel manufacturers use SIP and other safety features as a marketing tool to increase product interest.
-We'd like to see an agreed upon standard for these claims that force manufacturers to focus on engineering designs that provide value and that parents can easily compare.
-In our effort to determine what manufacturer's means by SIP and other features for additional safety, and their testing process (if any), we had trouble finding compelling information or evidence to support most of their claims which results in an inability to compare the features or even discuss them with clarity.
+We'd like to see an agreed-upon standard for these claims that force manufacturers to focus on engineering designs that provide value and that parents can easily compare.
+To determine what manufacturers mean by SIP and other safety features and their testing process (if any), we tried to find compelling information or evidence related to their claims.
+We failed, which means we can't compare the features or even discuss them with clarity.

 For the time being, we came up short in our efforts to find credible information or evidence to support the claims.

 Forward Facing Crumple Zone